iQuickDev/OTCLoader/README.md

 ## **How can i support the Maker of this software?**

-You can support the Maker of the Software over at [PayPal](https://www.paypal.com/paypalme/iquickgaming)
+You can support the Dev of the Software over at [PayPal](https://www.paypal.com/paypalme/iquickgaming)